GelzoneXUnsas/GelzoneXUnsas.github.io/content/posts/games/Virtuosos.md

 As the **director**, **project manager**, and **developer** of「**Virtuosos**」, I made an unique blend of rhythm and JRPG elements, incorporating influences from several my beloved games and anime:

 * **Muse Dash**
-  * One of the key inspirations for the gameplay mechanics in 「Virtuosos」 comes from the popular game "Muse Dash."
+  * One of the key inspirations for the gameplay mechanics in「Virtuosos」comes from the popular game [Muse Dash](https://musedash.peropero.net/#/).
   ![](https://cdn.akamai.steamstatic.com/steam/apps/774171/ss_a8d9434bb3ecdfd3100f3d24f4ba7b6ebe36427b.1920x1080.jpg?t=1686650225)
   * We were drawn to the classic horizontal screen layout of "Muse Dash" and how it enhances the rhythmic gameplay.
 This influence led us to adopt a similar layout, allowing players to engage with the game's musical elements in an exciting way.

 * **NieR: Automata**
-  * When it comes to world-building and storytelling, I found inspiration in the exceptional game "NieR: Automata."
+  * When it comes to world-building and storytelling, I found inspiration in the exceptional game [NieR: Automata](https://nierautomata.square-enix-games.com/en-us/home/).
   ![](https://cdn.80.lv/api/upload/content/b2/5d2d0d61276c9.jpg)
   * The dystopian themes and intricate narrative of "NieR: Automata" resonated with us deeply, and we aimed to infuse a similar sense of depth and intrigue into the world of 「Virtuosos」.
 As players progress through the game's various levels and encounters, they will uncover a rich and immersive story that will keep them engaged and eager to explore further.

 * **Made in Abyss & Girls' Last Tour**
   * In terms of art direction, we took inspiration from two distinct anime series.
-"Made in Abyss" provided a visual inspiration with its detailed and atmospheric environments, while "Girls' Last Tour" influenced us with its minimalist yet evocative background art style.
+[Made in Abyss](http://miabyss.com/) provided a visual inspiration with its detailed and atmospheric environments, while [Girls' Last Tour](http://girls-last-tour.com/) influenced us with its minimalist yet evocative background art style.
     |
     |:-:|:-:|
     ![Made in Abyss](https://blog.sakugabooru.com/wp-content/uploads/2017/09/abyss10.jpg)  |  ![Girls' Last Tour](https://i0.wp.com/wrongeverytime.com/wp-content/uploads/2019/07/chrome_2019-07-17_15-02-51.jpg)